dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet.md

 This event is captured by Validators to start the signing protocol.
-It includes all the necessary information to link the signing process to a specific dWallet, Presign session, and batched process.
+It includes all the necessary information to link the signing process to a specific dWallet, and batched process.
+D: The type of extra data that can be stored with the object, specific to each algorithm.

 <pre><code><b>struct</b> <a href="dwallet.md#0x3_dwallet_StartSignEvent">StartSignEvent</a>&lt;D: <b>copy</b>, drop&gt; <b>has</b> <b>copy</b>, drop